MediaComem/vtmarkersgenerator/README.md

 ```

 And docker container user `smapshot_vt` need to be granted write permission on the `docker.sock` file of the host.
 This might be done by giving access to `docker` user group.

+#### Using mediacomem/mbtileserver fork

+A safer option is to use a tileserver with a cron job like the mediacomem/mbtileserver fork.

+The setup is imple: the volumes containing the tilesets need to be shared with the container.
+The disadvantage is that the cron job is watching only every minute for changes.